Heaven (2002 film): Critical reception

 Though comparisons abound to Kieślowski's earlier films, Roger Ebert also saw a similarity to Tykwer's Run Lola Run and The Princess and the Warrior.
 Though Heaven is "more thoughtful, proceeds more deliberately, than the mercurial haste" of Tykwer's films, "it contains the same sort of defiant romanticism, in which a courageous woman tries to alter her fate by sheer willpower."
+Stephen Holden of The New York Times praised Cate Blanchett's performance, as well as the film's "extraordinary visual imagery" and dream-like aesthetic, describing the creative partnership behind the film as "a much more harmonious posthumous collaboration than the powerful but ungainly collision of Steven Spielberg's crowd-pleasing and Stanley Kubrick's misanthropic sensibilities in A.I.: Artificial Intelligence.
+Here the clinical, stopwatch precision of Mr. Tykwer's explorations of synchronicity and Kieslowski's warmer, metaphysically dreamy speculations about the role of chance and coincidence in human affairs synchronize into a film whose formal elegance is matched by its depth of feeling."